-The System Preparation Tool (Sysprep), is meant for System Administrators and OEMs, to automate the deployment of the Windows 11/10/8/7 operating system.
-Once you have performed the initial setup steps on a single computer, you can run the Sysprep tool to prepare the sample computer for cloning and automate the deployment on other computers.
+The System Preparation Tool (Sysprep), is meant for System Administrators and OEMs, to automate the deployment of the Windows 11/10 operating system.
+Once you have completed the initial setup steps on a single computer, you can run the Sysprep tool to prepare the sample computer for cloning and to automate deployment on other computers.
 It can be found in the \Windows\System32\sysprep folder.

 System Preparation Tool (Sysprep) in Windows OS

-You can use Sysprep along with other deployment tools to install Windows operating systems onto new hardware.
-It prepares a computer for disk imaging or delivery to a customer by configuring the computer to create a new computer security identifier (SID) when the computer is restarted.
+You can use Sysprep, along with other deployment tools, to install Windows operating systems on new hardware.
+It prepares a computer for disk imaging or delivery to a customer by configuring it to create a new computer security identifier (SID) when it is restarted.
 In addition, the Sysprep tool cleans up user-specific and computer-specific settings and data that must not be copied to a destination computer.

 This video demonstrates how to capture a custom Windows system image using the System Preparation Tool (Sysprep) to generalize the installed image and ImageX to capture the contents of the generalized system image for re-deployment to other computers – including different hardware types.